GOP panel ready to block new student vaccination mandates - NewsBreak

 As for requiring documentation of a chickenpox infection to avoid vaccination, Dr. Ryan Westergaard, the state's chief medical officer, told reporters on the same call that vaccinations have reduced chickenpox infections to the point that they're difficult to identify and requiring proof of infection from a medical professional is the best way to protect children.

-Westergaard told Nass that scientists didn’t know how to deal with COVID-19 so they recommended the strictest protocols to slow its spread.
-Schauer said the health department doesn’t think parents are lying but that they may not recognize chickenpox because it is so rare.

-Westergaard insisted that the policy is designed to give physicians as many tools as possible to slow disease and protect children.
-He told the committee that one of his classmates at UW-Madison lost an arm to meningitis and another died of the disease.

-“If children die, their grieving families deserve to know we did everything we could to prevent them from dying,” he said.
-Public schools nationwide typically require vaccinations, although some exemptions are allowed.
+Public schools nationwide typically require vaccinations as a condition of attendance, although some exemptions are allowed.

 But vaccine mandates have been a hot-button issue for Republicans, who have seen them as infringements on personal liberties since the COVID-19 pandemic began in 2020.